Teen suicide: What parents need to know

 You can take steps to help protect your teen.
 For example:

 • Talk about mental health and suicide.
 Don't wait for your teen to come to you.
-If your teen is sad, anxious, depressed or appears to be struggling — ask what's wrong and offer your support.
+Ask what's wrong if your teen is sad, anxious, depressed or seems to be struggling.
+Listen and offer your support.

-• Discourage isolation.
+• Discourage too much alone time.
 Encourage your teen to spend time with supportive friends and family.

 • Monitor and talk about social media use.
 Keep an eye on your teen's social media accounts.
-While social media can give teens valuable support, it can also expose them to bullying, rumor spreading, unrealistic views of other people's lives and peer pressure.
-If your teen is hurt or upset by social media posts or messages, encourage him or her to talk to you or a trusted teacher.
+Social media can give teens valuable support, but it can expose them to hurtful things too.
+That includes bullying, rumor spreading, unrealistic views of other people's lives and peer pressure.
+If your teen is hurt or upset by social media posts or messages, encourage your teen to talk to you or to another trusted adult or teacher.
 Feeling connected and supported at school can have a strong protective effect.

 • Encourage a healthy lifestyle.
 Help your teen eat well, exercise and get regular sleep.

 • Support the treatment plan.
-If your teen is undergoing treatment for suicidal behavior, remind him or her that it might take time to feel better.
-Help your teen follow his or her doctor's recommendations.
-Also, encourage your teen to participate in activities that will help him or her rebuild confidence.
+If your teen is getting treatment for suicidal behavior, it might take time to feel better.
+Help your teen follow the treatment plan.
+Also, encourage your teen to take part in activities that can help boost confidence and healthy connections with others.

-• Monitor medications.
-Though it's uncommon, some teens might have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when a dose is changed.
-But antidepressants are more likely to reduce suicide risk in the long run by improving mood.
-If your teen has suicidal thoughts while taking an antidepressant, immediately contact the doctor or get emergency help.
+• Monitor medicines.
+Some teens might have more suicidal thoughts or behavior when taking medicines called antidepressants.
+This isn't common.
+But the risk is higher in the first few weeks after starting a medicine or when a dose is changed.
+Still, antidepressants are more likely to lower suicide risk in the long run, because they can improve mood.
+If your teen has suicidal thoughts while taking an antidepressant, call the doctor right away or get emergency help.

-• Safely store firearms, alcohol and medications.
-Access to means can play a role if a teen is already suicidal.
+• Safely store guns, alcohol and medicines.
+Access to means of suicide can play a role if a teen is already suicidal.

-If you're worried about your teen, talk to him or her and seek help right away.
+If you're worried about your teen, have an honest talk with your child and get help right away.

 Teen suicide prevention